 - Try to include from 5-9 servings of fruits and vegetables daily.
 Don’t like their taste?
 Try them in a delicious smoothie!

-- Avoid processed foods as much as possible.
+- Limit processed food intake.
 This includes pre-packaged, convenience items such as microwave meals, ready to eat meals, snack chips, sweet snacks, juice drinks, canned meat products, processed cheese products, etc.